 - a.
-The Center where the program manager resides. - b.
-Each Center's responsibilities, as they relate to their respective requirement allocations referenced in Section 2.1, Requirements Baseline, below.
+The Center where the Program Manager Resides. - b.
+Each Centers' responsibilities, as they relate to their respective requirement allocations referenced in Section 2.1, Requirements Baseline, below.

-Describe the chain of accountability and decision path outlining the roles and responsibilities of the MD sponsor(s), program manager, Center Director, and other authorities (including the Technical Authorities), as required.
-Provide a high-level description of the project's organization within the program, showing the chain of accountability.
+Describe the chain of accountability and decision path outlining the roles and responsibilities of the MD sponsor(s), Program Manager, Center Director, and other authorities, as required Provide a high-level description of the Projects' organization within the program, showing the chain of accountability.
 Describe clear lines of authority from projects and Centers to the program, and to the MD, and frequency of reporting for each.
 Illustrate the organization graphically.
 Describe the process by which projects are formulated, approved, and terminated.

-1.6 Implementation Approach
+1.6 IMPLEMENTATION APPROACH

-Describe briefly the implementation approach of the program, including any guidance or direction from the applicable ASP and ASM reviews, the acquisition strategy (e.g., in-house, NASA Centers, and contractor primes), partners, and partner contributions, if appropriate.
-Include make-or-buy decision plans and trade studies.
+Describe briefly the implementation approach of the program, including the acquisition strategy (e.g., in-house, NASA Centers, and contractor primes), partners, and partner contributions, if appropriate Include make-or-buy decision plans and trade studies.

-Describe how lessons learned and participating NASA Centers' implementation policies and practices will be utilized in the execution of the program.
-(Note: For tightly coupled programs, the program manager, the NASA Chief Engineer, and the Center Chief Engineers (or designees) participating in the program establish the engineering best practices for the program.
+Describe how participating NASA Centers' implementation policies and practices will be utilized in the execution of the program.
+(Note: For tightly coupled programs, the Program Manager, the NASA Chief Engineer, and the Center Chief Engineers (or designees) participating in the program establish the engineering best practices for the program.
 These decisions are documented here.)
-Document the agreements on the use of implementation policies and practices between the program manager and participating NASA Centers in this section (or in appendices to the document), along with the program's approach to ensuring that interfaces do not increase risk to mission success.
+Document the agreements on the use of implementation policies and practices between the Program Manager and participating NASA Centers in this section (or in appendices to the document), along with the program's approach to ensuring that interfaces do not increase risk to mission success.